YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

 7. -DETAIL is compatible only with -EXTRACT.

-8. -FETCHRESYNC is only compatible with the -ROLLBACK action in the -FORWARD direction and is incompatible with RESYNC.
+8. -FETCHRESYNC is only compatible with the -ROLLBACK action in the -BACKWARD direction and is incompatible with RESYNC.

 9. -FORWARD is incompatible with -BACKWARD, -FETCHRESYNC, -LOOKBACK_LIMIT, -ONLINE and -SINCE.